jbmi2000/hairsalon/README.md

 You will be presented with a brief welcome message and asked to make a selection from the list of main categories.

-2. Make a selection, by number, from the list of presented catrgories
+2. Make a selection, by number, from the list of presented categories

 The gem will present a list of available services under the selected cateory.
-The available services will be accompanied by a list of prices for each service.
+The available services will be accompanied by prices for each service.
 Note that, depending on your selection, some services may require a consultation before pricing is made available.

 3. Choose to book an appointment, make a new selection, or exit the application